Open-source CLI · v1.7.3 · Apache 2.0

 Open source

 Garak, Giskard, Promptfoo.
 Prompt-injection, jailbreak and bias red-teaming against running models.
-Complementary to Regula, not overlapping — they test behaviour, Regula reads code.
+Complementary to Regula, not overlapping.
+They test behaviour; Regula reads code.

-Regula AIR Blackbox Systima Comply EuConform Enterprise SaaS
+Feature Regula AIR Blackbox Systima Comply EuConform Enterprise SaaS

 ApproachStatic code scanScan + runtime trust layersAST-based scanQuestionnaire + bias evalPlatform / dashboard

-Detection patterns40448 checks37+ frameworksQuestionnaireVaries
+Detection patterns41951 checks37+ frameworksQuestionnaireVaries

 DependenciesZero (stdlib)MultiplenpmNext.js + OllamaSaaS